Overcoming Being a Picky Eater

 Where did this being an excessive picky eater mindset come from?
 Most likely it was a by-product of conditioning and reinforcement.
 A couple of different scenarios may have led to it.

 First off, as a child, whenever you did not want to eat something, or finish something, you were given a free pass.
 You might have said, “Yuck, I won’t eat it!”, and then were rewarded with getting something better to eat that you wanted.
-If you have a child as a picky eater now try some of these tips from Mayo Clinic here.

 Second, you might have experienced one aversion after another when it came to meals that eventually too many or most grossed you out.

 Even if the meal was “good“, you were always waiting for the other shoe to drop, expecting there to be something wrong with it.